dlstreamer/pipeline-server/docs/defining_pipelines.md

 #### Direct Substitution

-Wherever a value in a pipeline template is referenced through a key in the parameters object it's value is taken from the incoming request or is set to the specified default value.
+Wherever a value in a pipeline template is referenced through a key in the parameters object its value is taken from the incoming request.
+If not supplied in the request it is set to the specified default value.

 **Example:**